maitag/littleBigInt/README.md

 # littleBigInt
-little pure haxe BigInt implementation
+pure haxe implementation for arbitrary size integer

 Tested on hashlink, cpp, neko and javascript targets
-works with haxe > 3.4.4
+and works with haxe > 3.4.4

 ## what is implemented yet: